 Correctly Installed Radon Systems

 Radon systems that are installed correctly avoid those two problems at all costs.
-When we install a radon system, we make sure that our exhaust vents are nowhere near windows and we place fire collars on the floor and ceiling of every pipe that we install in the garage.
+As pictured above, when we install a radon system, we make sure that our exhaust vents are nowhere near windows and we place fire collars on the floor and ceiling of every pipe that we install in the garage.
 By refusing to cut those corners, we have ensured that our radon systems effectively remove radon from houses and reduce the risk of house fires.
 Safety is our goal, and we achieve it every day.